hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## Signature Algorithms Negotiation

 A new extension, `dual_signature_algorithms`, is defined to negotiate support for two distinct categories of signature algorithms.
-The extension carries two disjoint lists: one for classical signature algorithms and one for post-quantum signature algorithms.
+The extension carries two disjoint lists: one for traditional signature algorithms and one for post-quantum signature algorithms.

-- In the `ClientHello`, this extension indicates the client's supported classical and PQ signature algorithms for dual certificate server authentication.
+- In the `ClientHello`, this extension indicates the client's supported traditional and PQ signature algorithms for dual certificate server authentication.
-- In the `CertificateRequest`, this extension indicates the server's supported classical and PQ signature algorithms for dual certificate client authentication.
+- In the `CertificateRequest`, this extension indicates the server's supported traditional and PQ signature algorithms for dual certificate client authentication.

 This allows both endpoints to signal independently two distinct algorithms for dual authentication.